 Girls’ Jr. DEEP Saturdays is a hands-on science and engineering program for girls in grades 3 to 8.
 Girls with an interest in science and engineering will thrive in Girls’ Jr. DEEP Saturdays!

-Our Girls’ Jr. DEEP Saturdays programs run for three consecutive weeks with the topic changing each week.
+Our Girls’ Jr. DEEP Saturdays programs run for three weeks in length with the topic changing each week.
 Below are descriptions for the Girls’ Jr. DEEP program .
-Classes are divided by grade – there will be a class for students in grades 3/4, grades 5/6, and grades 7/8 according to the 2018/2019 school year.
-All participants have to opportunity to participate in all of the activities listed below over the course of the three weeks in no particular order.
+Classes are divided by grade – there will be a class for students in grades 3/4, grades 5/6, and grades 7/8 according to the 201/2020 school year.
+Every participant has the opportunity to participate in all of the activities listed below over the course of the three weeks in no particular order.

 12:00pm – 1:00pm | Drop-off/Registration